'New York Times' Reporters Explain How They United Women, Helping Trigger #MeToo

 Coming together, and stepping forward

-TWOHEY: This fall marks the three year anniversary of the Access Hollywood tape, the two year anniversary of the Weinstein story, and the one year anniversary of Christine Blasey Ford testifying before the Senate Judiciary Committee.
+Twohey: This fall marks the three-year anniversary of the Access Hollywood tape, the two-year anniversary of the Weinstein story, and the one-year anniversary of Christine Blasey Ford testifying before the Senate Judiciary Committee.
 And we decided that we would bring together some of the women who had been central figures in all three of those stories — women who had helped spur change and become central figures in the #MeToo movement.

-KANTOR: Rowena Chiu, who had never come forward, was at that gathering. [...]
+Kantor: Rowena Chiu, who had never come forward, was at that gathering. ...
 And then, when she came to this gathering what we realized when she was there is that she was deciding whether to come out or not.

 So it gave it all a kind of heightened quality, because she was listening to the other women so intently about what their experiences were like because she was trying to glimpse life on the other side, trying to glimpse what it would be like to be public.
 And part of what was fascinating is that she was sitting there right near Christine Blasey Ford, who as we know has had a pretty difficult path coming forward, has been attacked a lot.
 And even after hearing more about everything that Dr. Ford had gone through, Rowena still decided to go on the record and to go on the record in this book for the very first time.

 Her feeling was, it doesn't matter that 80-plus women have already come forward about Weinstein.
 She felt it was important to tell her story.
 She wanted to add to the history.
 She felt that not that many women of color had come forward about Weinstein and she wanted to be one of them.
-And her final word on this was, 'I'm not just going to let it slide away.'
+And her final word on this was, "I'm not just going to let it slide away."

-The legacy — and the work — of #MeToo continues
+The legacy — and the work — of #MeToo continue

-TWOHEY: One of the things that happened the moment that we published the Weinstein story is that our inboxes and our phones just started ringing off the hook.
+Twohey: One of the things that happened the moment that we published the Weinstein story is that our inboxes and our phones just started ringing off the hook.
 I mean, we were inundated with a flood of women coming forward with their stories of sexual harassment and sexual assault and abuse.
 And you know that continues to this day.
 So while yes, there are a lot of complications, there also are still so many women who want to come forward.
 There are still so many stories to report.
 So we're hard at work on that every single day.

-KANTOR: The durability of [#MeToo] has been staggering.
+Kantor: The durability of [#MeToo] has been staggering.
 It's not even a news story anymore.
 It's like a permanent reality.
 Megan and I have been reporting on the Jeffrey Epstein situation all summer and it evokes a lot of the same feelings as Weinstein.
 You know, how big can this possibly be?
-How many people were affected? [...]
+How many people were affected? ...
 And so I think this is something we're going to be living through for a long time.
 I know there's a lot of controversy about solutions and how to address what's been brought up, but you can't address a problem that you can't see.
 And we're still beginning to just see the problem fully.